 Where Are They Now?
 A Tech Field Day Presenter Retrospective

-Tech Field Day, if you hadn't heard, is my signature event.
-I bring together a great group of independent "delegates" to meet with interesting IT product vendors.
-As you might expect, after three years and 34 events, many of our vendors have gone on to bigger and better things.
-After seeing today's acquisition of Xsigo by Oracle, I decided to go back and look at how many of our … [Read more...] about Where Are They Now?
-A Tech Field Day Presenter Retrospective
+After four years and 34 Tech Field Day events, many of our vendors have gone on to bigger and better things.
+After seeing today’s acquisition of Xsigo by Oracle, I decided to go back and look at how many of our companies have been acquired over the years.

 Why Should Anyone Take Dell Seriously in Enterprise Storage?

-For a massive IT company, Dell sure doesn't get the kind of respect given their competitors.
-Time and again, I'll hear the sneers about Dell being little more than a “box shifter” who doesn't “get” real enterprise IT needs.
+For a massive IT company, Dell sure doesn’t get the kind of respect given their competitors.
+Time and again, I’ll hear the sneers about Dell being little more than a “box shifter†who doesn’t “get†real enterprise IT needs.
 After a series of acquisitions in storage and networking, Dell is trying to stake a claim as a serious competitor to HP, IBM, Oracle, and the like.
-But why … [Read more...] about Why Should Anyone Take Dell Seriously in Enterprise Storage?
+But why should anyone take Dell seriously, especially in enterprise storage?

 Zero Page Reclaim: Savior of Thin Provisioning?